 Civil society is contributing immensely to Bhutan's socioeconomic development....

-Now, over the last few years, many NGOs and associations have been established, further enhancing the role of civil society in enriching public participation in democracy and building social capital.76 charities, community groups, professional associations and more, are all civil society groups that include volunteers committed to health care, education and youth development, social services, religious activity, sports and recreation, environmental protection, law and justice, employment opportunities, arts and culture, and general public benefit.
+Now, over the last few years, many NGOs and associations have been established, further enhancing the role of civil society in enriching public participation in democracy and building social capital.

 The NGOs (non-governmental organizations), including